-This refers to the online communications between government organizations, departments and agencies based on a super government database.
-Moreover, it refers to the relationship between government and its employees as outlined below.
-The efficiency and efficacy of processes are enhanced by the use of online communication and cooperation which allows for the sharing of databases and resources and the fusion of skills and capabilities.
-It renders information regarding compensation and benefit policies, training and learning opportunities, and civil rights laws in a readily accessible manner.
-The vital aim of G2G development is to enhance and improve inter-government organizational processes by streamlining cooperation and coordination.On another G2G front, the use of information technologies by different governmental agencies to share or centralize information, or to automate and streamline intergovernmental business processes such as regulatory compliance, has produced numerous instances of time and cost savings and service enhancement.
+The G2G application refers to the online communications between government organizations, departments, and agencies based on a super government database.
+G2G development aims to enhance and improve inter-government organizational processes by streamlining cooperation and coordination.
+The use of information technologies by different governmental agencies to share or centralize information or automate and streamline intergovernmental business processes has produced numerous instances of time and cost savings and service enhancement.

 The G2E application is the least sector of e-government in much e-government research.
 It refers to the relationship between government and its employees only and aims to serve employees by offering some online services such as applying online for annual leave, checking the balance of leave, and reviewing salary payment records, among other things.
 G2E is a successful way to provide e-learning, bring employees together, and encourage knowledge sharing among them.
 It gives employees the possibility of accessing relevant information regarding compensation and benefit policies, training and learning opportunities, and allowing them access to manage their benefits online with an easy and fast communication model.